finchyOut/SatelliteTracking/README.md

 account for natural drift that occurs in the space.
 When the satellite reaches a max distance the satellite will initiate station keeping to return it to the correct location over earth fixed at some longitude.
 Once back on the correct orbit.
 The satellite will drop stationkeeping behavior.

+We were working on SatPCMCV3 and use the testLog.csv for the satellites